iamkanishka/Angular-RXJS/README.md

 2. Understand Observer software pattern and how RXJS uses pattern observer with Observables.
 3. Integrating RXJS Library with other popular frameworks like Angular, React, Vue - RXJS.
 4. Convert Javascript arrays, Documneting Event handlers and Promises to RXJS Observalbe.
-5. Create a new Custom Observable from Scratch using the RXJS Observable object- RXJS
+5. Create a new Custom Observable from Scratch using the RXJS Observable object- RXJS.
+6. Different ways of creating the observer by object and class and subscibing to Observable in RXJS

 # Follow the Below Steps